1951 eruption of Mount Lamington: Response

 Preparation for the eruption on January 21 was insufficient.
-Despite the precursor events of 15–17 January, not much is known if news of the events arrived in administration headquarters in Port Moresby.
-At the time of the disaster, there had not been an administration to handle volcanic disaster, hence, no evacuation plan for the region around Mount Lamington.
+Despite the precursor events of 15 to 17 January, little was known if news of the events reached administration headquarters in Port Moresby.
+At the time of the disaster, there was no administration to handle volcanic disaster, hence, no evacuation plan for the region around Mount Lamington.
 District Commissioner Cecil Cowley requested authorities in Port Moresby and a volcanologist to examine the situation, but his requests were never met.
 Volcanologist Tony Taylor said despite the intense activity leading up to the eruption, authorities were incapable of interpreting them as warning signs and managing the crisis.

 The administration in Port Moresby was briefed of the disaster on the morning of January 22.
 A relief and recovery mission was established in response.
 Aircraft delivered excess food, tents, medical and other supplies to the affected regions effectively.
 At Lae, the Huon, an administrative ship, sailed overnight with medical staff and emergency needs to Popondetta.
-Rescuers found very few survivors in the affected area—there were more dead bodies being recovered.
-Airlift operations took place at Popondetta to transport the injured to Port Moresby for treatment.
-Displaced residents were relocated to refugee camps where they were provided with basic needs.
+Rescuers found very few survivors in the affected area—there were more dead bodies recovered.
+The injured were airlifted from Popondetta to Port Moresby for treatment.
+Displaced residents were relocated to refugee camps which provided with basic needs.

-An undamaged road linking Gona to Kokoda which runs north of Mount Lamington served an important role in the rescue and recovery process.
+An undamaged road linking Gona to Kokoda which ran north of Mount Lamington served an important role in the rescue and recovery process.
 The road helped with the mobilization of injured victims, emergency responders and evacuees.
-Volcanic ashfall continued to disrupt response operations in the hours that came.
-Another nighttime eruption that same day caused panic.
-Ash from the eruptions fell in Port Moresby, forcing the airport to cease operations until the following morning.
+Volcanic ashfall continued to disrupt response operations in the hours that came, and the airport at Port Moresby ceased operations until the morning of 23 January.

-Two RAAF C-47 Dakota deployed by the Australian government assisted in the response.
-The Australian Red Cross also donated blood plasma for injured victims which was transported by the aircraft.
-Food, medical supplies and basic needs were delivered as well.
+Two RAAF C-47 Dakotas deployed by the Australian government assisted in the response.
+The Australian Red Cross also donated blood plasma for injured victims, and food, medical supplies and other basic needs.

+Two mass burials and memorial services were held in the days immediately aftermath of the eruption, with an Anglican minister and Catholic priest cooperating on each, overlooking the devastation.